Low tide pauses efforts to save B.C. orca while rescuers plan next steps

 Rescuers have said the whale has come close to leaving the lagoon but has been reluctant to pass over the sandbar where its mother got stranded and died last week.

+"In the past, underwater playback sounds have been highly effective as an attractant to move whales out of a potentially dangerous situation.
+For this whale calf … these proved to be repelling," the email says.

+"Once this was observed, efforts were made to utilize the pod sounds to try to maneuver the whale calf towards the sand bar and open ocean, sadly without success."

-Davies says the pipes are widely used to deter marine mammals away from oil spills.
+Davies said the pipes are widely used to deter marine mammals away from oil spills.

+The remoteness of where the calf is stuck, on the northwest tip of Vancouver Island near the small community of Zeballos, has presented its own set of challenges.

+"The lagoon where the whale calf is trapped is even more remote and inaccessible," she said.

 The Canadian Press